ChloeDing/Ding-Notes/README.md

 ### The difference between Procedure and Function in MySQL?

 The most general difference between procedures and functions is that they are invoked differently and for different purposes:
-	1. A procedure does not return a value.
+** A procedure does not return a value.
 Instead, it is invoked with a CALL statement to perform an operation such as modifying a table or processing retrieved records.
-	2. A function is invoked within an expression and returns a single value directly to the caller to be used in the expression.
+** A function is invoked within an expression and returns a single value directly to the caller to be used in the expression.
-	3. You cannot invoke a function with a CALL statement, nor can you invoke a procedure in an expression.
+** You cannot invoke a function with a CALL statement, nor can you invoke a procedure in an expression.

 Syntax for routine creation differs somewhat for procedures and functions:
-	1. Procedure parameters can be defined as input-only, output-only, or both.
+** Procedure parameters can be defined as input-only, output-only, or both.
 This means that a procedure can pass values back to the caller by using output parameters.
 These values can be accessed in statements that follow the CALL statement.
 Functions have only input parameters.
 As a result, although both procedures and functions can have parameters, procedure parameter declaration differs from that for functions.
-	2. Functions return value, so there must be a RETURNS clause in a function definition to indicate the data type of the return value.
+** Functions return value, so there must be a RETURNS clause in a function definition to indicate the data type of the return value.
 Also, there must be at least one RETURN statement within the function body to return a value to the caller.
 RETURNS and RETURN do not appear in procedure definitions.
-	•	To invoke a stored procedure, use the CALL statement.
+** To invoke a stored procedure, use the CALL statement.
 To invoke a stored function, refer to it in an expression.
 The function returns a value during expression evaluation.
-	•	A procedure is invoked using a CALL statement, and can only pass back values using output variables.
+** A procedure is invoked using a CALL statement, and can only pass back values using output variables.
 A function can be called from inside a statement just like any other function (that is, by invoking the function's name), and can return a scalar value.
-	•	Specifying a parameter as IN, OUT, or INOUT is valid only for a PROCEDURE.
-For a FUNCTION, parameters are always regarded as IN parameters.
+** **Specifying a parameter as IN, OUT, or INOUT is valid only for a PROCEDURE.
+For a FUNCTION, parameters are always regarded as IN parameters.**
-	3. If no keyword is given before a parameter name, it is an IN parameter by default.
+** **If no keyword is given before a parameter name, it is an IN parameter by default.
 Parameters for stored functions are not preceded by IN, OUT, or INOUT.
-All function parameters are treated as IN parameters.
+All function parameters are treated as IN parameters.**

 To define a stored procedure or function, use CREATE PROCEDURE or CREATE FUNCTION respectively:
 ```
 CREATE PROCEDURE proc_name ([parameters])